Kyrios

 What are Crisis Interventions?These are brief undertakings where Kyrios takes action to avert or lessen the severity of a disaster in a bid to reduce loss of lives and destruction.

 In the beginning of January 2023, China’s vast countryside was rushing to bolster Covid defences ahead of the upcoming Chinese New Year when hundreds of millions of people travel home.
 Experts warned that there would be a surge in cases during this travel rush from 7 January to 15 February 2023.
-However, on 30 January, the National Health Commission announced that the epidemic situation had reached a “low level”, and there was no spike in cases.
+However, those fears did not materialise.
+On 30 January, the National Health Commission announced that the epidemic situation had reached a “low level” and maintained a steady downward trend.
+There had been no spike in cases.

 Subsequently, many people tried to make sense of the situation, suggesting that the next wave of infections did not happen because the majority of the population had likely already been infected, and also that people were no longer testing for Covid.
-These are reasonable explanations but do not provide the complete picture.
+These are reasonable assumptions but did not provide the complete picture.

 Those who follow Kyrios’ efforts during the Covid pandemic will note Kyrios’ successes in neutralising the virus in various regions across certain periods of time too.
 However, whether Kyrios intervenes to aid a country or not will depend on the country and its leaders.
 Kyrios shares that China has achieved its prosperity and economic power today largely because of Xi Jinping and his effective governance, as well as the cooperation of the people.
 Xi Jinping is a rare leader with the wisdom, compassion and statesmanship that China needs to navigate today’s complex geopolitics.